ResearchObject/ro-crate-zenodo/docs/user_guide.md

 api_token = your-token-here
 ```

-`ro-crate-uploader` will read this token whenever it connects to Zenodo in order to perform actions under your account.
-It's recommended to use the Zenodo sandbox until you're confident using `ro-crate-uploader`.
+The `rocrate-zenodo` package will read this token whenever it connects to Zenodo in order to perform actions under your account.
+It's recommended to use the Zenodo sandbox until you're confident using the package.

 ## Usage